Alexander-Barth/HF-radar-assim-exercise/Julia.md

 * Find documentation from the julia command line using "?", e.g. type "?mean" to find out about the `mean` function.
 * Use the `apropos` command, e.g. `apropos("Pearson")`.
-* Full document of the Julia language is available at https://docs.julialang.org/en/stable/
+* The full document of the Julia language is available at https://docs.julialang.org/en/stable/